• Skip to primary navigation

 Performance assessment (edTPA)

-Candidates have eighteen months to complete the edTPA by demonstrating educator performance through lesson plans, a video, reflection, and an analysis of student work.
 The edTPA is designed to assess how teacher candidates plan and teach lessons, exhibit culturally responsive instruction, and demonstrate approaches to differentiate student needs.
+The edTPA provides an opportunity for prospective teachers to demonstrate the knowledge and skills required to help all students learn in real classrooms.

 Assessment resources